TwoPizza9621536/schema/README.md

 # schema

 Schemas for Json, XML, RDF that I use in my projects.

+## License

+Free to use for any purpose under CC0 - see LICNESE.